AI4Bharat/romansetu/README.md

 For continual pretraining, we sourced approximately 500 million words of document-level data from web-crawled corpora for each language under consideration along with English.
 To generate the romanized dataset, we transliterated the native script dataset using the IndicXlit model, a state-of-the-art open-source transliteration model for Indian languages.
 Both the native script dataset and its romanized counterpart were then used for continual pretraining in various configurations explained later.

 #### Instruction fine-tuning data
 These languages have very little native instruction tuning data for diverse tasks.
-Following \citet{wei2023polylm}, we rely on translating high-quality English-supervised instruction-tuning datasets into the languages under consideration.
-We use IndicTrans2 \citep{ai4bharat2023indictrans2}, the state-of-the-art open-source MT model for Indian languages compared to commercial offerings for translation.
+We rely on translating high-quality English-supervised instruction-tuning datasets into the languages under consideration.
+We use IndicTrans2, the state-of-the-art open-source MT model for Indian languages compared to commercial offerings for translation.
 We sampled examples from various English instruction tuning datasets to ensure a diverse mix of tasks from the Flan collection (65k) and Dolly (15k) and 20k high-quality manually translated examples in each direction from the BPCC-Human subset.
 Thus, the final IFT dataset has 120k examples per language.
 The instruction tuning datasets are further romanized using IndicXlit.

 ### Evaluation
 For evaluation, we use the following benchmarks, including their romanized variants for comparison.